 Through the years, the Elkhart County 4-H Fair has evolved into one of the largest fairs in the state of Indiana hosting more than 200,000 guests annually during its 9-day run.
 Backed with strong community financial support, the fairgrounds have expanded from 48 acres in the early 1900’s to a 380 acre facility with more than 70 structures that are utilized year-round.
 The fair remains largely produced by a volunteer board of more than 130 and it continues its mission to be a showcase for more than 3,800 4-H youth each year.

 The Elkhart County 4-H Fair prides itself on promoting agriculture, youth development, and family friendly entertainment in Elkhart County and the greater Michiana area.
-With five grandstand concerts, world famous food, top notch youth competitions, and a plethora of entertainment, there is something for everyone at Fair.
+With grandstand concerts, world famous food, top notch youth competitions, and a plethora of entertainment, there is something for everyone at the Fair.